-Locals absolutely love their gardens here, so a simple stroll or cycle around its streets are a joy.
+Locals absolutely love their gardens here, so a simple stroll or cycle around its streets is a joy.

 Macedon in autumn

-Macedon is a magical village to visit during autumn, with its mass of vibrant leaves on show.
-It’s also the gateway to hiking trails in Macedon Regional Park and vineyard cellar doors.
+Macedon, at the base of Mt Macedon, is a magical village to visit during autumn, with its mass of vibrant leaves on show.
+It’s also the gateway to hiking trails in Macedon Regional Park, cycling and vineyard cellar doors.

 One of the most popular locations to visit in autumn is Honour Avenue.
 This famous avenue boasts 154 Pin Oaks forming a fairy-like arch of leaves.
 From late March to late April, the leaves begin a slow transition from yellow to vibrant red to burnt sienna.

-Mount Macedon is close to Melbourne yet feels worlds away.
-It’s the perfect destination for bushwalks and trail running, wildlife spotting and wine tasting.
+Mt Macedon is close to Melbourne yet feels worlds away.
+It’s the perfect destination for bushwalks and trail running, wildlife spotting, garden picnics and wine tasting.

 Kyneton in autumn

 Kyneton is the perfect autumn getaway if you love nature, great food and wine, gardens, plant nurseries and shopping.

 Here you can amble along the Campaspe River Walk under ancient oaks, poplars and elms, or simply stroll the town’s historic streets and enjoy all the beautiful front yards bursting with colour.